-7 icebreaker games to make your new hire orientation anything but boring
+7 icebreaker games to make your new hire orientation engaging

 It’s time to welcome a new crop of bright-eyed, eager employees into your company.
 Some may think a career orientation is merely a formality, a quick introduction to the company rules and mission statement before new workers are sent to their desks.
 Not so!
 “Orientation is important because it lays a foundation for the new employee’s entire career with the department,” explains Oregon State University.
 “First impressions are important since they establish the basis for everything that follows.”